 HiveMQ fulfills some important requirements:

 To control and interconnect a range of exhibits built by different partners, it needs to provide for easy integration without much protocol overhead and proprietary message passing.
 MQTT on HiveMQ provides exactly that, as it is easily plugged into existing demos.

 In a representative corporate venue like Telekom Design Gallery, that is visited by thousands of guests – many of them on VIP level – stability is key, as a breakdown of central components would ruin the experience.
-HiveMQ has not failed to deliver a rock-solid performance without a single outage in over four years (and counting).
+HiveMQ has not failed to deliver a rock-solid performance without a single outage since 2015.

 To showcase future experiences, low latency is a must.
 Any lags introduced by messaging overhead and central components cannot be tolerated.
 HiveMQ is blazingly fast and helps to convey the message of an interconnected future of services and devices without perceptible latencies.

 As the MQTT broker was chosen not only for message passing but also for storage of global configuration data, HiveMQ’s extension architecture made it easy to access this data and to make it available via HTTP web services.
 This allows for querying data independently from the pub/sub architecture and comes in handy for a range of different scenarios throughout the Telekom Design Gallery.